zephyrproject-rtos/zephyr/samples/net/wifi/apsta_mode/README.rst

 An additional Wi-Fi node is added in the ``.overlay`` file.
 The ``net_if``.
 In the sample code, initially, the AP mode is enabled, followed by enabling the STA mode.
 The driver checks if AP mode was previously enabled.
-If so, it transitions the ESP32 into AP-STA mode to support both modes and attempts to connect to the AP specified by the provided SSID and PSK.
+If so, it transitions the board into AP-STA mode to support both modes and attempts to connect to the AP specified by the provided SSID and PSK.

 Requirements